kyma-project/snatch/docs/user/README.md

  To ensure customer worker pools are reserved for customer workloads, KIM-Snatch got introduced.
 It is responsible to assign Kyma workloads (e.g. operators of Kyma modules) to the Kyma worker pool.
 This has several advantages:

 * Kyma workloads are not allocating resources on customer worker pools.
 This ensures that customers have the full capacity of the worker pool available for their workloads.
-* It reduce the risk of incompatibility between Kyma container images and individually configured worker pools.
+* It reduces the risk of incompatibility between Kyma container images and individually configured worker pools.

 ## Technical Approach

-The KIM-Snatch module introduces a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) in Kubernetes.
+The KIM-Snatch module introduces the Kubernetes [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).

-It is intercepting all pods which are scheduled in a Kyma managed namespaces.
-A managed namespace is by [KLM](https://github.com/kyma-project/lifecycle-manager) always labeled with `operator.kyma-project.io/managed-by: kyma`.
-KIM reacts only on pods which are scheduled in one of these labeled namespaces.
-Typical Kyma managed namespaces are `kyma-system` or, if the Kyma Istio module is used,  `istio`.
+It intercepts all Pods that are scheduled in a Kyma-managed namespace.
+[Kyma Lifecycle Manager (KLM)](https://github.com/kyma-project/lifecycle-manager) always labels a managed namespace with `operator.kyma-project.io/managed-by: kyma`.
+KIM reacts only to Pods scheduled in one of these labeled namespaces.
+Typical Kyma-managed namespaces are `kyma-system` or, if the Kyma Istio module is used,  `istio`.

 ![KIM Snatch Webhook](./assets/snatch-deployment.png)

-Before the pod is handed over to the Kubernetes scheduler, KIM-Snatch adds a [`nodeAffinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to the pod's manifest.
-This informs the Kubernetes scheduler to prefer nodes within the Kyma worker pool for this pod.
+Before the Pod is handed over to the Kubernetes scheduler, KIM-Snatch adds [`nodeAffinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to the Pod's manifest.
+This informs the Kubernetes scheduler to prefer nodes within the Kyma worker pool for this Pod.

 ## Limitations

-### Using the Kyma worker pool is not enforced
+### Using the Kyma Worker Pool is not Enforced
-Assigning a pod to a specific worker pool can cause drawbacks,  for example:
+Assigning a Pod to a specific worker pool can have the following drawbacks:

-* Resources of the preferred worker pool are exhausted while other worker pools would have still free capacities.
+* Resources of the preferred worker pool are exhausted, while other worker pools still have free capacities.
-* If no suitable worker pool can be found and the node-affinity is set as a "hard" rule, the pod won't be scheduled.
+* If no suitable worker pool can be found and the node affinity is set as a "hard" rule, the Pod is not scheduled.

-To overcome these limitations, the configured node-affinity on Kyma workloads is a "soft" rule (we use `preferredDuringSchedulingIgnoredDuringExecution`, for more details see [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)).
-The Kubernetes scheduler will prefer the Kyma worker pool, but if it's not possible to schedule the pod in this pool, it will also consider other worker pools.
+To overcome these limitations, we use `preferredDuringSchedulingIgnoredDuringExecution` so that the configured node affinity on Kyma workloads is a "soft" rule.
+For more details, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)).
+The Kubernetes scheduler prefers the Kyma worker pool.
+Still, if scheduling the Pod in this pool is impossible, it also considers other worker pools.

-### Cases when Kyma workloads are not intercepted
+### Kyma workloads are not Intercepted

-#### Non-available webhook will be ignored by Kubernetes
+#### Non-Available Webhook is Ignored by Kubernetes
-Kubernetes calls could be heavily impacted if a mandatory admission webhook isn't responsive enough.
+Kubernetes calls can be heavily impacted if a mandatory admission webhook isn't responsive enough.
 This can lead to timeouts and massive performance degradation.

-To prevent such side-effects, the KIM-Snatch webhook is configured with a [failure tolerating policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy) which allows Kubernetes to continue in case of errors.
-This implies, that downtimes or failures of the webhook will be accepted and pods get scheduled without a `nodeAffinity`.
+To prevent such side effects, the KIM-Snatch webhook is configured with a [failure tolerating policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy), which allows Kubernetes to continue in case of errors.
+This implies that downtimes or failures of the webhook are accepted, and Pods get scheduled without `nodeAffinity`.

-#### Already scheduled pods are ignored by webhook
+#### Already Scheduled Pods are Ignored by Webhook
-Additionally, all pods which are already scheduled and running on a worker node won't receive the `nodeAffinity` as it's only allowed to intercept non-scheduled pods.
-Means, running pods would have to be restarted to receive the `nodeAffinity`.
-This webhook is not restarting running pods to avoid any service interruptions or reduced user experience for our customers.
+Additionally, no Pods that are already scheduled and running on a worker node receive `nodeAffinity` because `nodeAffinity` is only allowed to intercept non-scheduled Pods.
+This means that running Pods must be restarted to receive `nodeAffinity`.
+This webhook does not restart running Pods to avoid service interruptions or reduced user experience.